The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Some Specific Apportionment Methods

 The Huntington method can violate quota, but to date has not done so in practice for any U.S.~Congressional apportionments.
-Theory and simulations suggest that it favors small states slightly.
+Theory and simulations suggest that it tends to favors small states slightly.